Updated: Sep 21

-ROE and ROCE were at 31% and 39% respectively in FY22 – it may not be sustainable
+ROE and ROCE were at 49% and 65% respectively in FY23 – it may not be sustainable

 3. What is my view on company valuation?

-On an overall basis, Company looks interesting and worth exploring further.
-Long-term investors should wait till there is clarity on a normal level of business (revenue and profitability).
+On an overall basis, Company looks quite exciting.
+Long-term investors should wait until there is clarity on a normal business level (revenue and profitability).